New VW Touareg R revealed: price, specs and release date

 New VW Touareg R design

-You can spot the VW Touareg R from the standard car thanks to its sportier R style bumpers, a smattering of R logos and some massive alloy wheels up to 22 inches in diameter.
+You can tell the VW Touareg R apart from the standard car thanks to its sportier R style bumpers, a smattering of R logos and some massive alloy wheels up to 22 inches in diameter.
 Sure, it might not have the same sporty presence as a Porsche Cayenne e-Hybrid or quite as much understated Swedish style as the Volvo XC90 T8, but the VW Touareg R’s massive gaping grille (now with R-specific black strips) will make sure you get noticed.

 New VW Touareg R interior

-New VW Touareg R hybrid engine
+New VW Touareg R plug-in hybrid engine

 VW Touareg R driving